materialsproject/atomate2/docs/user/install.md

 accept outside connections properly which can sometimes be tricky.

 Next, create a new database and set up an account with admin access.
-Keep a record of your credentials - we will configure jobflow to connect to them in a later step.
-Also make sure you note down the hostname and port for the MongoDB instance.
+Keep a record of your credentials - we will configure `jobflow` to connect to them in a later step.
+Also, make sure you note down the hostname and port for the MongoDB instance.

 ```{note}